 Check out all the details, including the first actualization of our open channels approach with support for Apple News notifications.

 You can also request to be part of the early access programs for these new technologies.

-By opening up our core platform components (message composer, messaging APIs, user profiles, automation, scheduling, A/B/n testing, segmentation, machine learning, real-time data streaming and business intelligence) we can help businesses address any channel that exists today or emerges in the future.
+By opening up our core platform components (message composer, messaging APIs, user profiles, automation, scheduling, A/B/n testing, segmentation, machine learning, real-time data streaming and customer intelligence) we can help businesses address any channel that exists today or emerges in the future.

 In other words, businesses that integrate with Urban Airship will avoid the need to integrate their software with numerous messaging channels or build orchestration logic from scratch in order to reach customers.